 When it comes to cheap, and cheerful flooring ideas, nothing is quite as colorful and comfortable as interlocking foam floor tiles.
 You'll find them online in a broad range of colors, patterns, and styles from faux wood to geometric patterns.

 Need to cover a cold floor?
 Foam tiles will warm things up.
 Looking to soften the sound of stomping feet?
 They're also ideal for damping annoying vibrations and noises.

 Foam tiles resemble giant puzzle pieces.
 Each one usually measures 2-feet by 2-feet and is a cushy 1/2-inch thick.
 Their simple interlocking design makes assembling them in minutes a snap.

 For your health and safety, search for options that are non-toxic, waterproof, and fire-retardant.

 The set shared here from Skip Shop was intended to create a soft surface for babies and toddlers.
 When assembled it measures 70-inches wide and 56-inches high.Continue to 5 of 7 below.

 Hardwood floors are expensive to refinish.
 Making them better with paint costs a lot less.
 This idea uses a stencil to decorate a tired wood surface.

-Floors that were stained, sealed and coated with polyurethane work best.
+Floors that were stained, sealed, and coated with polyurethane work best.
 Before getting started lightly sand the area you wish to paint.
-Afterward, follow these instructions for deep cleaning.

 You can use chalk paint to transform your floor.
 It has a thick and creamy consistency that beautifully adheres to wood surfaces.
-It's also 100 percent... nontoxic and odor free.
-When the paint dries, apply a water-based clear coat to protect the surface.Continue to 7 of 8 below.
+It's also 100 percent nontoxic and odor-free.
+When the paint dries, apply a water-based clear coat to protect the surface.Continue to 6 of 7 below.